IleD94/RT2_assignment1/README.md

-# First Assignment of the Research Track 2 course (Robotics Engineering / JEMARO, Unige)
+# First Assignment of the Research Track 2 course-ROS2 branch

 The package contains the nodes for controlling a mobile robot in the Gazebo simulation environment.
 The robot is controlled from both ROS and ROS2, using the ros2_bridge that allows the exchange of data between nodes of different workspaces.